 PhD in History

-The Department of History at Boston University admits students to its PhD program who have majored in history or a closely related academic field, who have strong academic records, and who are interested in working in the fields of African, American, or European history.
+The Department of History at Boston University admits students to its PhD program who have majored in history or a closely related academic field, who have strong academic records, and who are interested in working in the fields of African, American, Asian, or European history.
 The department trains PhD students to develop and execute original research designs that will lead to scholarly publications intended to make original and important contributions to the historical discipline and its subfields.
 At the same time, the department also prepares students to become the next generation of effective history teachers, able to instruct on a wide range of topics.
 Our expectation is that our PhDs will become professors at research universities, colleges, community colleges, and staff members at research libraries and archives.

 - Demonstrate mastery of chosen subfield of history and related fields.
 The candidate should understand the major interpretive schools in their field and related fields, contemporary trends within the historiography, and the position of their own work in relation to these.

 - Demonstrate knowledge of the archive system essential to their research.

 - Conduct all research in an ethical manner.